Measurement of the effective weak mixing angle in $p\bar{p}\rightarrow Z/\gamma^{*}\rightarrow e^{+}e^{-}$ events

 Measurements of $\effstw$ have been reported previously by the CDF Collaboration in the $Z\rightarrow e^{+}e^{-}$~\cite{cdf_stw, cdf_stw_2fb} and $Z\rightarrow \mu^{+}\mu^{-}$~\cite{cdf_muon} channels, and the D0 Collaboration in the $Z\rightarrow e^{+}e^{-}$ channel~\cite{d0_1fb, d0-zee-5fb}.
 The angle $\effstw$ has also been measured at the LHC in $pp$ collisions by the CMS Collaboration in the $Z\rightarrow \mu^{+}\mu^{-}$ channel at $\sqrt{s}=7$~TeV~\cite{CMS_stw}.

 This letter reports a measurement of the effective weak mixing angle from the $A_{FB}$ distribution using 9.7 fb$^{-1}$ of integrated luminosity collected with the D0 detector at the Fermilab Tevatron collider.
-The precision of the previous D0 measurement using 5 fb$^{-1}$ of data~\cite{d0-zee-5fb}, $\effstw = 0.2309 \pm 0.0008~(\text{stat.}) \pm 0.0006~(\text{syst.})$, was dominated by available statistics and the uncertainty on the electron energy scale.
+The precision of the previous D0 measurement using 5 fb$^{-1}$ of data~\cite{d0-zee-5fb}, $\effstw = 0.2309 \pm 0.0008~(\text{stat.}) \pm 0.0006~(\text{syst.})$, was dominated by the statistical uncertainty and the uncertainty on the electron energy scale.
 The analysis of the full 9.7 fb$^{-1}$ data set presented here features an extended acceptance and a new electron energy calibration method providing substantially improved accuracy.

 The D0 detector comprises a central tracking system, a calorimeter and a muon system~\cite{d0-detector, d0-det-2, d0-det-3}.
-The central tracking system consists of a silicon microstrip tracker (SMT) and a scintillating central fiber tracker (CFT), both located within a 2~T superconducting solenoidal magnet and optimized for tracking and vertexing capabilities at detector pseudorapidities of $|\eta_{\text{det}}|<3$~\cite{d0_coordinate}.
+The central tracking system consists of a silicon microstrip tracker and a scintillating central fiber tracker, both located within a 1.9~T superconducting solenoidal magnet and optimized for tracking and vertexing capabilities at detector pseudorapidities of $|\eta_{\text{det}}|<3$~\cite{d0_coordinate}.
+Outside the solenoid, three liquid argon and uranium calorimeters provide coverage of $|\eta_{\text{det}}|<3.5$ for electrons: the central calorimeter (CC) for $|\eta_{\text{det}}|<1.1$, and two endcap calorimeters (EC) in the range $1.5<|\eta_{\text{det}}|<3.5$.
+Gaps between the cryostats create inefficient electron detection regions between $1.1<|\eta_{\text{det}}|<1.5$ that are excluded from the analysis.
+The muon system outside the calorimeter consists of drift chambers and scintillators before and after iron toroid magnets.
 The solenoid and toroid polarities are reversed every two weeks on average.
-This helps control detector-generated asymmetries.
-Outside the solenoid, three liquid argon and uranium calorimeters provide coverage of $|\eta_{\text{det}}|<3.5$ for electrons: the central calorimeter (CC) up to $|\eta_{\text{det}}|<1.1$, and two endcap calorimeters (EC) in the range $1.5<|\eta_{\text{det}}|<3.5$.
-Gaps between the cryostats create inefficient electron detection regions between $1.1<|\eta_{\text{det}}|<1.5$ that are excluded from the analysis.